yowainwright/logsdx/README.md

 - [ ] documented working demo displaying the ability to add/use/create custom parsers
 - [ ] documented workign demo displaying the ability to add/use/create custom clients
 - [ ] clearly documented schemas for theming and parsing
-- [ ] clearly documented way to create and use custome clients
+- [ ] clearly documented way to create and use custom clients
+- [ ] improve ways to use build artifacts—only client, only cli, etc

 ## Installation